frc3512/Robot-2020/README.md

 ### Documentation

-* `./gradlew docs`
+* `./gradlew doxygen`

 The source code and algorithms documentation is located in the [docs](docs) folder.
-This command generates HTML documentation for the robot code from in-source Doxygen comments (Doxygen 1.8.20 or higher required).
+This command generates HTML documentation for the robot code from in-source Doxygen comments.
 The results are placed in a `docs/html` folder with an `index.html` page as the root.

 ### GNU debugger (GDB)